 Orientation, location and layout should be considered from the beginning of the design process – ideally, from the time the site is being selected.
 Once a building has been completed, it is impractical and expensive to reorient later.

 Good orientation, together with thermal mass and the right glazing and insulation, can cut the heating requirements in a house by half or more, reducing energy costs and greenhouse gas emissions.

 Effective solar orientation requires a good understanding of sun paths at the site at different times of the year.

 Selecting a site is the first and perhaps most important step in the passive design process.
 If a site is not suitable for passive design, some elements of the passive design ethos may not work in favour of efficiency and comfort.

 The most important factor is the amount of sun the site receives, as a site that receives little or no sunlight cannot be used for passive solar design.

 A flat site will generally have good sunlight access anywhere in New Zealand, but a south-facing slope or a site adjacent to a tall building or substantial planting on the northern side, will not receive good solar access.

 An ideal site for passive solar design will:

-- be flat or north-sloping
+- be flat or slope downhill towards the north

 - be free of obstructions to the north (and be unlikely to be built out in future)